Modernizing Legacy Systems at Financial Institutions

 Mapping aging technology, including mainframe computers dating back to the 1960s, can seem like an archaeological dig, with layer upon layer of interdependent complex systems buried beneath a surface of new technology supporting websites, mobile solutions and advanced analytics.
 Most of these systems are written in COBOL, a programming language developed more than 60 years ago that’s supported by a dwindling workforce of aging programmers — many of whom are approaching retirement.

 In most cases, these platforms reliably perform the functions they were designed to support, but each layer comes with its own technical debt.
 The monolithic design of these systems and the processes that support them, for example, are not well-suited to the fast-paced, agile nature of the digital world.
-As a result, organisations dependent on these aging platforms often find it difficult to respond to market opportunities or risks or adopt emerging technologies in a timely manner.
+As a result, organizations dependent on these aging platforms often find it difficult to respond to market opportunities or risks or adopt emerging technologies in a timely manner.
 In some cases, the platforms and their complex integrations also create security risks and compliance reporting challenges.

-While many companies choose to ignore or downplay the need for core modernisation, the reality is their born-digital competitors are better positioned to provide a good customer experience and dominate in the marketplace.
+While many companies choose to ignore or downplay the need for core modernization, the reality is their born-digital competitors are better positioned to provide a good customer experience and dominate in the marketplace.
 They won’t be held back by the expense and damage to their reputation when aging systems can no longer be patched together.

-Many organisations must face the reality that older legacy systems often don’t integrate well with the latest generation of technology — but find the prospect of addressing this acute form of “technical debt” daunting and fraught with risk.
+Many organizations must face the reality that older legacy systems often don’t integrate well with the latest generation of technology — but find the prospect of addressing this acute form of “technical debt” daunting and fraught with risk.
 Banks are challenged to simultaneously make their systems more nimble and permeable (easily accessed and integrated), more customer-centric, more stable, and more secure to pave the way for fintech integration.

 Exploring the Core